 - The Department will conduct a self-study and assemble a single PDF document with a table of contents that has the materials described in section 8.2.

-- The self-study should be sent to the evaluators at least two weeks before the visit.
-(The Provost’s Office should receive a copy of the self-study five weeks before the visit).
+- Send the Provost’s Office a copy of the self-study five weeks before the visit.

 - The Department Chair will arrange the itinerary for the visit.

 - The Department Chair is responsible for making travel, lodging, and ground transportation arrangements for the evaluator.